allwinwilliams/react-redux-todo/README.md

 npm install
 npm start
 ```
-You can now view the todo list project in http://localhost:3000 in your browser.
+You can now view the todo list project in http://localhost:3000 on your browser.